May 27, 20156:30 PMGraduate ReceptionGreentree Country Club

 Each summer the Einstein Summer Undergraduate Research Program (SURP) brings together 50 college students each summer for a one-of-a-kind opportunity to conduct original research in a laboratory at one of the world's top-ranking scientific institutions.
 The program is designed for undergraduates with a strong background in science who are considering a research career.

-SURP students arrive at Einstein in mid-June for a nine-week research laboratory work experience.
+SURP students arrive at Einstein in mid-June for an eight-week research laboratory work experience.
 Students are matched to a laboratory in the area of interest they indicate on their application.
 At the end of the program, students present their research in a poster session.

 Faculty SeminarIn addition to research, SURP students participate in a variety of complementary scientific activities: